allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Internally, *Kafka* acts as the persistent message store, while *Zookeeper* holds metadata and allows coordination of Hermes processes.

-Let's assume the following terms so we don't get confused:
+Let’s assume the following terms so we don’t get confused:

 - *topic* – a Hermes topic,
 - *consumer* – Hermes Consumer instance handling a particular subscription,